 Photo by Helena and Laurent

-Aviation wedding theme: Jen and Patrick didn’t set out to have an aviation wedding theme, but they embraced it full on when just about every step of the wedding planning seemed to lead there.
+Aviation: Jen and Patrick didn’t set out to have an aviation wedding, but they embraced it full on when just about every step of the wedding planning seemed to lead there.

 would you (or did you) have a wedding theme? what was planning like?
 PS: leave us links to your wedding photos. we want to see the crazy amazing decor!